 Are there government discounts for catastrophic health plans?

 Most Americans shopping for an ACA plan qualify for a tax credit that lowers their monthly premium.
-In fact, 91% of ACA enrollees received a tax credit in February 2023.
+In fact, 92% of ACA enrollees received a tax credit in 2025.

-But these tax credits can be used only for metal-level plans.
+But these premium tax credits can be used only for metal-level plans.
 They cannot be used for catastrophic health plans.

 “There are a lot of people who qualify for either a free or single- to double-digit premium plan.
 And if that’s the case and you’re comparing those plans to a catastrophic plan, you should pretty much pick the comprehensive [metal] plan every single time,” says Donovan.